sky172839465/test-app/README.md

 [![HitCount][hit-count-image]][hit-count-url]
 -->

-This repo have been wrote some test for front end develop easlier to learn how to test and test with CI/CD.
+This repo have been wrote some test for front end develop easily to learn how to test and test with CI/CD.

 👉👉👉 You can get full tutorial about how to start this project from zero on [medium][].